jovandeginste/spark-personal-assistant/README.md

 # ✨ Spark, your personal AI assistant

+I was inspired by [this post](https://www.geoffreylitt.com/2025/04/12/how-i-made-a-useful-ai-assistant-with-one-sqlite-table-and-a-handful-of-cron-jobs).
+How much work would it be to make this myself?

+The answer: it's only a few hours of _vibe coding_ to get to a working prototype.
+But then the come all those details...

 Spark is a personal AI assistant.
 You store information about important (future) events in a local database.
 Spark sends this information to an AI API and compiles a summary of the events for you.